lingfenghsiang/Nomad/README.md

 sudo adduser `id -un` kvm
 ```

+In the folder `src/vm_scripts`, you'll find some scripts designed to configure a virtual machine with a CPU-less memory node.
+Feel free to explore them further.

 ## Usage

 This section focuses on how to compile our code, install the packed kernel, and how to run our code.